-For other patients, who are a bit more lucky, we are able to locate the stone before it begins it’s journey down the ureter.
-Although most patients can pass a stone less than 4mm on their own, the size of this line (—), any bigger than that, and the stone is likely to get lodged, causing trouble.
+For other patients, who are a bit luckier, we are able to locate the stone before it begins its journey down the ureter.
+Although most patients can pass a stone less than 4mm on their own, the size of this line (—) any bigger than that, and the stone is likely to get lodged, causing trouble.

-For others, with larger stone, complex anatomy, or other factors such as urinary infection, severe pain, ureteroscopy will be necessary to remove the stone.
+For others, with larger stones, complex anatomy, or other factors such as urinary infection or severe pain, ureteroscopy will be necessary to remove the stone.